malcata/hoff-prank/README.md

 ## Why
 At AnubisNetworks Engineering, when a person would leave its station unlocked even if for a short period of time, someone else would load its screensaver or wallpaper or even a browser tab with some pretty unexpected imagery.
 The kind of stuff that would embarrass you if your boss saw it.
 After testing a lot of stuff, somehow, David Hasselhoff memorabilia won.
 As a result, it moved into verb mode with sentences like: "You have been hoffed!".

 On my goodbye lunch, I was offered a QR Code fridge magnet that, once followed would lead to an website that kind of turned the prank into an art form.
-This is the half four code experiment.
+This is the half hour code experiment.

 ## Disclaimer